pbaylis/website/content/posts/2018-09-11-rstudio-red-button.md

   - "things I forget"
 ---

-How to blow up Rstudio and restart everything:
+Sometimes RStudio Server takes too long to load, or errors out.
+This is the easiest way I've found to blow it up and restart (note that unsaved files won't be saved, obviously):

 ```bash
 rm -rf ~/.rstudio
 rstudio-server kill-all
 ```

-Only do this if you know what you are doing.
-Or at least feeling pretty bold.

 Related note: It's a good idea to turn off workspace saving and reloading of `.RData` when using RStudio server.